Skip to main content

 Key Differences Analysis:

 • Behavior: This is another potential source of bugs.
-Swift’s == is smarter (but slower) as it handles Unicode normalization automatically.
+Swift’s == is smarter (but slower) and automatically handles Unicode normalization.
 C#’s == is faster but strictly compares the char sequence.
-If you need similar comparison logic in C#, you must manually call String.Normalize().
+If you need similar comparison in C#, you must manually call String.Normalize().